ypm-llc/logslice/README.md

 # logslice

-Japanized Advisor API for error messages (use ChatGPT v3.5)
+Error Message Advisor API in Japanese (using ChatGPT v3.5)

 ## how to up